Charles Huerta

 Charles Huerta (born August 7, 1986) is an American professional boxer.

 Professional career

+Huerta began his professional career with a win by TKO in the sixth round over Yoshifumi Momoki in an event hosted in the Marriott Hotel in Irvine, California.

 On July 23, 2010 Huerta stopped veteran Jonathan Arias by knockout in the sixth round, the fight was shown on Telefutura.